SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 ### Comments

 After you receive the initial pieces and the information about them, you start receiving commands.

 The first two commands are to add a piece to the collection.
 Since the pieces are not in the collection, you add them.

-By the third command, which is also `add`, you **attempt to add a piece** that is already in the collection, so you **print the appropriate message**, but you do not add the piece.
+By the third command, which is also "**add**", you **attempt to add a piece** that is already in the collection, so you **print the appropriate message**, but you do not add the piece.

-After that, you receive the `remove` command.
+After that, you receive the "**remove**" **command**.

-Since the piece **is in the collection**, you remove it successfully.

 The last command **requires changing the key of a piece**.

 Since the piece is **present in the collection**, you **modify** its key.

-You receive the `Stop` command, **print the information about the pieces**, sorted the way described above, and the program ends.

 Next, you receive the `Stop` command, you **print the information about the pieces**, sorted the way described above, and the program ends.

-## Example 2
+## Second Example

 ### Input